EnlightenedCode/storage-server/README.md

   -DartifactId=directory -Dversion=1.0
 ```

-* Run this cmd to start the server locally
+* Run this command to start the server locally
 ``` bash
 mvn clean install
 mvn appengine:devserver
 ```

-* Open a Chrome browser and go to localhost:8888, click the "API Explorer" link
+* Open a Chrome browser and go to localhost:8888 then click the "API Explorer" link

 ### Windows
 (this walkthrough uses Windows 64 bit 8.1)